mhsdesign/jit-browser-tailwindcss/README.md

 ## Use cases
 this plugin was developed to make dynamic html content elements from a CMS usable with tailwind classes.
-So one should already have a tailwind build and css file at hand - any further css can then be generated via this package.
-To have the least amount of css duplication, the generated css of this package doesn't include normalize css.
-For this use case, this package is best used without the `@base` include:
+In that case one should already have a tailwind build and css file at hand - any further css can then be generated via this package.
+To have the least amount of css duplication, one should disable the normalize css and also use it without the `@base` include:

 ```js
 const css = await window.browserJitGenerateTailwindcss(`